-- Completing this attendance excuse note form. - By calling the school office in between 7:30 am and 4:00 pm at 215-967-9703.
-If no one answers the phone leave a message with your name, your relationship to the student, the student's name, and the reason for the absence. - Providing a written excuse note: Bring the note in to the office, mail the note to Esperanza Cyber Charter School, Attention: Attendance Specialist, 4261 N. 5th Street, Philadelphia, PA 19140, or attach the note to an email: - Excuse Notes/Parent Questions Grades K-5: k-5attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 6-8: 6-8attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 9-12: 9-12attendance@esperanzacybercs.net - Email all their teachers to let them know they will be absent.
-The student is not excused from school assignments and should plan to make up any work missed. - A written excuse must be received on or before the third (3rd) day after the last day of school missed.
-Absences reported by phone without a written notice will be marked as "unexcused."
+- Completing this attendance excuse note form.

+- By calling the school office in between 7:30 am and 4:00 pm at 215-967-9703.
+If no one answers the phone leave a message with your name, your relationship to the student, the student's name, and the reason for the absence.

+- Providing a written excuse note: Bring the note in to the office, mail the note to Esperanza Cyber Charter School, Attention: Attendance Specialist, 4261 N. 5th Street, Philadelphia, PA 19140, or attach the note to an email:

+- Excuse Notes/Parent Questions Grades K-5:

+k-5attendance@esperanzacybercs.net

+- Excuse Notes/Parent Questions Grades 6-8:

+6-8attendance@esperanzacybercs.net

+- Excuse Notes/Parent Questions Grades 9-12:

+9-12attendance@esperanzacybercs.net

+- Email all their teachers to let them know they will be absent.
+The student is not excused from school assignments and should plan to make up any work missed within 1 week of the class absence.

+- A written excuse must be received on or before the third (3rd) day after the last day of